nehrr/iOS-final/README.md

 ### Profile

 Once logged in, you will have access to a **profile page** which contains your email and password (not hidden) as well as the ability to change both.
+You can also **delete** your account from this view.
 This profile is a new **custom view** and has its own class and delegate.

 ### Colouring